Terry R. LaValley: Bishop of Ogdensburg, New York

-On February 23, 2010, LaValley was appointed as the fourteenth bishop of the Diocese of Ogdensburg by Pope Benedict XVI.
-His episcopal consecration by Cardinal Timothy M. Dolan took place at St. Mary's Cathedral on April 30, 2010.
+On February 23, 2010, LaValley was appointed as the fourteenth bishop of Ogdensburg by Pope Benedict XVI.
+His episcopal consecration by Cardinal Timothy M. Dolan took place at St. Mary's Cathedral on April 30, 2010, with Bishops Paul Loverde, and Robert Cunningham acting as co-consecrators.

 In May 2018, LaValley expressed his opposition to the New York Child Victims Act, which created a one-year window for adults to sue for sexual abuse crimes.
 Before the law was finally passed, LaValley started a compensation program for sexual abuse victims within the diocese.
 In an interview, LaValley made this comment about the scandal: "The Church screwed up big time and people have been hurt immeasurably.
 How many times can I say I'm sorry for all that happened?
 What else can I do, I don't know."